LarryRuane/protothread/README.md

 ## Introduction ##

+_Note_: The multicore branch of this project has been moved to a separate repository: [Protothread-multicore](https://github.com/LarryRuane/protothread-multicore).

 [Protothreads](http://en.wikipedia.org/wiki/Protothreads) is a programming model invented by Adam Dunkels that combines the advantages of _event-driven_ (sometimes also called _state machine_) programming and _threaded_ programming.
 The main advantage of the event-driven model is efficiency, both speed and memory usage.
 The main advantage of the threaded model is [algorithm clarity](http://dunkels.com/adam/dunkels06protothreads.pdf).
 Protothreads gives you both.
 A protothread is an extremely lightweight thread.
 As with event-driven programming, there is a single stack; but like threaded programming, a function can (at least conceptually) block.
 This protothreads implementation:
   * is not an implementation of POSIX threads or any other standard API
   * does not require assembly-language code or use setjmp/longjmp